chrisquince/STRONG/README.md

 ## Installation

-STRONG can be installed anywhere but for the below we assume it will be placed in ~/repos that you may have to create in your home dir:
+STRONG can be installed anywhere but for the below we assume it will be placed in a location SPATH that you set as an environment variable: that you may have to create in your home dir:
 ```
+export SPATH=/mypath/to/repos
-cd ~/repos
+cd $SPATH
 ```

 We begin by cloning STRONG recursively: